dietrichm/dotfiles/README.md

 * Lua ([lua-language-server](https://github.com/luals/lua-language-server)): see [installation instructions](https://github.com/luals/lua-language-server/wiki/Getting-Started#command-line).
 Create the wrapper script as `~/bin/lua-language-server`.
 * Markdown ([Marksman](https://github.com/artempyanykh/marksman)): see [installation instructions](https://github.com/artempyanykh/marksman/blob/main/docs/install.md)
 * Tailwind CSS ([tailwindcss/language-server](https://github.com/tailwindlabs/tailwindcss-intellisense)): `npm i -g @tailwindcss/language-server`

-### Switching servers

-To disable current servers and start a single one, you can use `:LspSwitch <name>`.

-This is especially useful for PHP, where only Intelephense is auto-started and you can switch to Phpactor using `:LspSwitch phpactor`.
-The command also avoids the stopped servers from spinning up again when new buffers are loaded.

 ## Custom configuration